gapdays/gapdays2025-summer/index.md

 ## GAP Days in general

+[GAP](https://www.gap-system.org/) is a system for computational discrete algebra.
-[GAP](https://www.gap-system.org/) Days are meetings where developers and users with GAP programming experience are invited to discuss, influence, and contribute to the future development of GAP.
+GAP Days are meetings where developers and users with GAP programming experience are invited to discuss, influence, and contribute to the future development of GAP.
 To streamline each meeting, the organisers usually suggest a few main topics to work on during the week.